ZwNagi/MistLdr/README.md

 # MistLdr
 Evasive AV/EDR Shellcode Loader In GO

-All the NtApi calls are made using indirect syscalls using Acheron.
+- All the NtApi calls are made using indirect syscalls using Acheron.

-AES Encrypted Shellcode.
+- AES Encrypted Shellcode.

-Dynamically Shellcode Retrieving
+- Dynamically Shellcode Retrieving.

 #Acheron Features:
 1) Walk the PEB to retrieve the base address of in-memory ntdll.dll